 Dismissal: Providence may permanently remove a student from enrollment if a student continues to violate and disregard campus rules and regulations.
-Immediate dismissal would only occur if the student has committed egregious violations and is viewed as a significant threat to the well-being of the Providence community.
+Immediate dismissal would only occur if the student has committed

 Due to the fact that we all sin against God and each other daily, how we respond to that sin is an important part of spiritual maturation.
 Repentance is a vital aspect of this process.
 Recognizing and acknowledging a violation as sin is the first step in the process of reconciliation.
 If a student shows true repentance, he/she is closer to being fully restored to the college community.
 Therefore, students are encouraged to confess their violations in true repentance, and begin working with staff members to overcome the sins associated with their violations.
 However, if a student is unwilling to own their behavior, the disciplinary process must begin with the assumption that full repentance has not yet been achieved, prolonging the process.